 In the Spring of 2010, connections were made with the Dobrá Tea founders in Prague, CZ, Jirka Simsa and Ales Jurina, and the process began, opening the 4th tearoom in the United States at 151 Middle Street on April 1, 2011.
 In the Fall of 2014, the tearoom was relocated to its current location, 89 Exchange Street.

 Learn more about Dobrá tearooms around the world!

 How Dobrá Selects Tea

-Dobrá Tea carefully selects and imports teas of superb quality.
+Dobrá Tea carefully selects and imports teas of superb quality that are organically grown.
 These delicate, loose-leaf teas, which stand out above all for their freshness and distinctive character, are selected directly in the locations where they are produced.
 As the direct importer, the Company of Tea-Devoteas is devoted to providing teas of consistent quality and grade, which are meticulously selected from the myriad samples dispatched to it by the growers immediately after harvest.
 Personal contacts made during annual trips to India, China, Japan, Turkey, Nepal, Africa, Sri Lanka, and Taiwan guarantee the unrivaled quality of Dobra’s Tea selection.

 The Beginnings of Dobrá Tea